 - Dinner shows and luaus with assigned table seating

-- Events with reserved seating sections
+- Events or attractions with reserved seating sections

 With seat maps, you can: